awsdocs/aws-systems-manager-user-guide/doc_source/automation-awsec2-sqlserverdbrestore.md

 Linux

 **Prerequisites**
-+ This Automation document only works with Linux EC2 instances running SQL Server\.
++ This Automation document only works with EC2 instances for Linux running SQL Server\.
 + This Automation workflow must be run by a user with, at minimum, the permissions designated in the **Required IAM Permissions** section below\.
 + If you are providing your own EC2 instance:
   + Configure the EC2 instance with an AWS Identity and Access Management \(IAM\) instance profile that has the `AmazonSSMManagedInstanceCore` managed policy attached\.
 For more information, see [Create an IAM instance profile for Systems Manager](setup-instance-profile.md)\.
   + Verify that SSM Agent is installed on your EC2 instance\.
-For more information, see [Installing and configuring SSM Agent on Amazon EC2 Linux instances](sysman-install-ssm-agent.md)\.
+For more information, see [Installing and configuring SSM Agent on EC2 instances for Linux](sysman-install-ssm-agent.md)\.
   + Verify that the EC2 instance has enough free disk space to download and restore the SQL Server backups\.

 **Limitations**

-This automation does not support restoring to SQL Server running on EC2 Windows instances\.
+This automation does not support restoring to SQL Server running on EC2 instances for Windows Server\.
 This automation only restores database backups that are compatible with SQL Server Linux 2017\.
 For more information, see [Editions and Supported Features of SQL Server 2017 on Linux](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-editions-and-components-2017?view=sql-server-2017)\.

 **Required IAM Permissions**